-You may occasionally notice a difference of one or two cents between totals across Productive—like between a budget, report, or invoice.
+This is the most precise method per item, but you may occasionally notice a difference of one or two cents between the total and the sum of all line items — for example, on a budget, report, or invoice.

-📌 These cases are rare and typically occur when line items involve discounts or markups with three or more decimal places, e.g., 4.319% discount.
+📌 These rare cases usually happen when line items include discounts or markups with three or more decimal places, such as a 4.319% discount.

 Example